Monika Fleischmann: Awards and honors

+In 1992, together with her partner Wolfgang Strauss, she received the Golden Nica of the Prix Ars Electronica in Linz, Austria for Home of the Brain (1990/1992), the first artistic virtual reality installation.
+She is the recipient of the 2018 ACM SIGGRAPH Distinguished Artist Award for Lifetime Achievement in Digital Art and was elected to the SIGGRAPH Academy as a research artist that has contributed to the field of interactive media art since the 1980s to the present day.

 1992 Golden Nica in the Interactive Art category for "Home of the Brain" of the Prix Ars Electronica, Linz, Austria;

 1993 Nominated for the UNESCO prize '92, Paris, France;

 1995 Sparky Award in the Interactive Media Festival, Los Angeles, California;

 1996 Main prize in the Female Artists in North Rhine-Westphalia;

 1997 Recommendatory Prize in the "ARTEC '97," the 5th International Biennale in Nagoya, Japan for "Liquid Views";

 2000/01 TIME magazine ranks Monika Fleischmann among the People to Watch;

 2002 the Fraunhofer IMK – MARS Exploratory Media Lab is internationally recognized as one of the leading 14 Art & Technology Labs;

 2002–07 Member of the Supervisory Board of the Confederation of cultural events in Berlin GmbH [KBB];

 2003–06 Member of the board of directors of the Fraunhofer Institute for Media Communication (IMK);

 2007 US-Patent for PointScreen – Theremin inspired touchless technology, that takes in advance new cognitive models and bio-sensory interfaces;

 2007 The Interactive Poster, the Semantic Map and the PointScreen are among the "ground-breaking ideas that" change our lives.
 Presented in 100 Products of the Future by Nobel Laureate TW Hänsch, Econ, Berlin;